MysteryDove/STM32_UPS_HID_PowerDevice/README.md

 Target board: STM32F103C8 (48 MHz PLL in current config).

 Typical connections:

 - USB FS: PA11 (DM), PA12 (DP)

 - UART2 (TTL level): PA2 (TX), PA3 (RX)

-- UART1 (debug to get all print message with baudrate 115200): PA9
+- UART1 (debug to get all print message with baudrate 115200, only tx is used): PA9

 - If your UPS is true RS-232 voltage levels, use a level shifter/transceiver (e.g. MAX3232).

 UART2 defaults to **2400 8N1** (see `MX_USART2_UART_Init()` in `src/main.c`).

 ## Build & flash (PlatformIO)